mortenaa/kotlin-workshop/working-notes.md

    - internal: available from any code in the same module (=compiled together)

 ---
-## Using collections
- - Like in Java
- - No .stream() or .collect()
- - Use { and }

----

 ## More about classes
  - Can be abstract, sealed, open
- - Can have several constructors
- - Can implement interfaces
- - supports inheritance
- - ...whatever java classes can do
 --